 - Q: What are the program requirements? - A: This program is being offered by The College at Brockport for advanced students of psychology.
 Dr. DeHart and Dr. Snarr will determine on an individual basis whether each applicant's psychology background can be considered sufficiently advanced.
-Generally, qualified students will be either majoring or minoring in psychology and-by the time the program begins in May 2016-will either (a) have senior status (i.e., have at least 90 credits) or (b) already possess a bachelor's degree.
-Brockport students should have met all or almost all of the requirements for a capstone course; capstone-ready Brockport students will be accepted before Brockport students who are not capstone-ready.
-If you have any questions about whether your background will qualify you by next May-or any other questions, for that matter-please feel free to email Dr. DeHart (dehart@genseo.edu) or Dr. Snarr (jsnarr@brockport.edu). - Q: Do I have to be a Brockport student to apply? - A: No. Any and all students are welcome as long as they meet the above requirements. - Q: What if I am not even a student at a SUNY school? - A: Doesn't matter.
+Generally, qualified students will be either majoring or minoring in psychology and have already completed several psychology courses before the program begins.
+If you have any questions about whether your background will qualify you by next May-or any other questions, for that matter-please feel free to email Dr. DeHart (dehart@geneseo.edu) or Dr. Snarr (jsnarr@gmail.com). - Q: Do I have to be a Brockport student to apply? - A: No. Any and all students are welcome as long as they meet the above requirements. - Q: What if I am not even a student at a SUNY school? - A: Doesn't matter.
 Any and all students are welcome as long as they meet the above requirements. - Q: What I am not a matriculated student ANYWHERE? - A: If you already have a bachelor's degree, you can come as a non-matriculated graduate student (see below).
-If you don't have a bachelor's degree, apply and join us in the future year when you are matriculated and have senior status. - Q: How does the application process work? - A: For 2016, we are using a rolling application process.
-This means that we will take the first 40 students who apply, meet the requirements above, are accepted, and commit to the program by depositing funds.
-In 2018 and beyond, we may implement a competitive admissions process.
-For 2016, however, it is first come, first served. - Q: When can I apply? - A: Now.
+If you don't have a bachelor's degree, apply and join us in a future year when you are matriculated. - Q: How does the application process work? - A: For 2020, we are using a rolling application process.
+This means that we will take the first 30 students who apply, meet the requirements above, are accepted, and commit to the program by depositing funds.
+In 2022 and beyond, we may implement a competitive admissions process.
+For 2020, however, it is first come, first served. - Q: When can I apply? - A: Now.
 Students with complete applications are already being accepted (https://brockport.studioabroad.com/index.cfm?FuseAction=Programs.ViewProgram&Prog ram\ID=10183).

-- Q: When are applications due? - A: By mid-January of 2016 at the latest.
-We realize that this is an earlier due date than most other Brockport study abroad programs, but it is necessary so that housing, etc. in Austria can be reserved by our on-site program coordinators. - Q: Do I have to provide letters of recommendation? - A: Not for the 2016 trip.
+- Q: When are applications due? - A: By mid-January of 2020 at the latest.
+We realize that this is an earlier due date than most other Brockport study abroad programs, but it is necessary so that housing, etc. in Austria can be reserved by our on-site program coordinators. - Q: Do I have to provide letters of recommendation? - A: Not for the 2020 trip.
 All you need to do to apply is fill out the personal information questionnaire, submit a scan of your transcript(s), and type or attach your study statement. - Q: If I apply and am accepted, does that mean I have committed to go on the trip? - A: No. On the one hand, we would appreciate it if only students who are seriously interested apply.
 On the other hand, you will not have committed to go on the trip until you deposit funds toward it, so there is no harm in applying.
 If you are indeed seriously interested, APPLY NOW!
 Applying and having your application accepted will both (a) get you on our radar so that we can keep you updated on trip-related developments and (b) allow you to start exploring funding/financial aid options (see below).